runesam/independent-units-communication/README.md

 - integration test
 - include the jwt in the socket messages to be validated
 - implement tests for the backend
-- enhance message listener
+- enhance message listeners

 ### game
-- remove players from players list when they are in a game so they don't receive invites
+- remove players from players list when they are in a game so they don't receive invitations
 - break the game in case one of players left the game.
 - `Both players should be able to play automatically without user input.
 One of the players should optionally be adjustable by a user.` not really clear. but to be done :)